AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 * Edits the client at the specified `INDEX`.
 * The index refers to the index number shown in the displayed client list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing recurring schedules, one time schedules or tags, the existing parameters of the client will be removed i.e it is not cumulative.
 * You can remove all the client's recurring schedules, one time schedules and tags by typing `rs/`, `ots/`, and `t/` respectively without specifying any value after it.

 <div markdown="block" class="alert alert-warning">:exclamation: **Note**
-Any date provided that excludes year will be treated as a date in the current year
+Any date provided that excludes year will be treated as a date in the current year.
 </div>

 Examples: